bradley-mubenga/mar-tech/Prevent duplicate conversions/Prevent duplicate conversions.md

 ## 5. Set Up Tag Firing Sequence
 ### To ensure the transaction ID is set before the conversion tag fires, use GTM's tag sequencing feature.

-- Edit your conversion tag.
+- Click to edit your conversion tag.
 - Scroll to the Advanced Settings section.
 - Click Tag Sequencing.
 - Check the box for Fire a Tag before...